WillTRM/adofai-roulette/README.md

 ## v1.2.0

-- You *shouldn't* be able to recieve the same chart twice now
+- You probably won't be able to recieve the same chart twice now

 ## v1.1.0